MatthewBayfield/heritage_housing_issues/README.md

 **so that I can**, understand what works well, and how to improve the model.

 ### BR2 User story tasks
+* Select a subset of features that are most correlated to the sale price as determined in BR1.
-* Perform exploratory data analysis for the purpose of data understanding as part of the CRISP-DM workflow.
+* Perform exploratory data analysis on these significant features for the purpose of data understanding as part of the CRISP-DM workflow.
+This will include feature-feature pair correlation tests, and normality tests for each feature's distribution.
-* Perform housing data cleaning/preparation.
+* Perform cleaning/preparation.
-* Perform feature engineering/scaling.
+* Perform feature engineering/scaling/selection.
 * Train model for predicting sale price from house attributes.
 * Optimise the model and perform hyperparameter tuning.
 * Evaluate the model performace.